Dzzs/3850WebConfig/README.md

 - Click the 'Connect' button and wait for the animation in the top right to finish.
 - Select the appropriate 'Task' option.
 - Complete any required fields or, if you are changing a name, enter the new name.
-- Click 'Get Status' any time to update the information table.
+- Status updates with most actions, but you can click 'Get Status' any time to update the information table as well.

 ### Landing Page
 ![image](https://github.com/Dzzs/3850WebConfig/assets/11656216/9fa70bea-0082-4001-a36a-461c491197c2)